-Work in our team is supported by funding from the Labex "Who Am I" laboratory of excellence (No. ANR-11-LABX-0071) funded by the French government through its "Investments for the Future" program operated by the Agence Nationale de la Recherche under grant No. ANR-11-IDEX-0005-01, the Centre National de la Recherche Scientifique, the INSB department (grant "Diversity of Biological Mechanisms"), the Agence Nationale de la Recherche (grant TELOBLAST no. ANR-16-CE91-0007 and grant STEM no. ANR-19-CE27-0027-02), the "Association pour la Recherche sur le Cancer" (grant PJA 20191209482) and the "Ligue Nationale Contre le Cancer" (grant RS20/75-20).
-QS is a fellow of the labex "Who Am I" and the "Paris Region Fellowship Programme" 2021.
+Acknowledgments: Work in our team is supported by funding from the Labex "Who Am I" laboratory of excellence (No. ANR- 11-LABX-0071) funded by the French Government through its "Investments for the Future" program operated by the Agence Nationale de la Recherche under grant No. ANR-11-IDEX-0005-01, the Centre National de la Recherche Scientifique, the INSB department (grant "Diversity of Biological Mechanisms"), the Agence Nationale de la Recherche (grant TELOBLAST no. ANR-16-CE91-0007 and grant STEM), the "Association pour la Recherche sur le Cancer" (grant PJA 20191209482) and by the "Ligue Nationale Contre le Cancer" (grant RS20/75-20).
+QS is a fellow of the labex "Who Am I".
 We thank Dr. Nicolas Dray and Loïc Bideau for providing pictures.
 We are grateful to Haley Flom for critical reading of the manuscript.
-The authors warmly thank all current and past members of the 'Stem cells, Development and Evolution' team at the Institut Jacques Monod, Paris, France, especially Prof. Michel Vervoort for his valuable comments on this chapter.
+The authors warmly thank all current and past members of the 'Stem cells, Development and Evolution' team at the Institut Jacques Monod, Paris,

+France, especially Prof. Michel Vervoort for his valuable comments on this chapter.